JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ### Import default asset & files

-To import the default scene asset, follow the *Re-Importing an Exported Sumerian Bundle* part of [this tutorial](https://www.andreasjakl.com/download-export-or-backup-amazon-sumerian-scenes-part-6/) by importing the [default asset pack](../download/sumerianhostrecognition-bundle.zip).
+To import the default scene asset, follow the *Re-Importing an Exported Sumerian Bundle* part of [this tutorial](https://www.andreasjakl.com/download-export-or-backup-amazon-sumerian-scenes-part-6/) by importing the [default asset pack](../download/sumerianfacialerecognition-bundle.zip).

 This scene also required some [files](../download/filesToS3.zip) to works.
-To do that, go to [S3](https://console.aws.amazon.com/s3/), create a [new bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [upload](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) the **script** and **img** folder.
-Make sure to make both folder public to allow Sumerian to access them.
+To do that, go to [S3](https://console.aws.amazon.com/s3/), create a [new bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [upload](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) the **script** folder.
+Make sure to make the folder public to allow Sumerian to access them.

 ![_config.yml]({{ site.baseurl }}/images/public.png)

 By default, the scene contains the following elements :

-- **CamButton** and **Micro** : HTML entities representing the two buttons
+- **WebcamButton** and **MicroButton** : 3HTML entities representing the two buttons
-- **Webcam** and **Dialog** : 3DHTML entities representing the camera display and dialog output
+- **Webcam** : 3DHTML entities representing the camera display and dialog output
 - **Cristine** : The Sumerian host

 And the following scripts :

-- **HostScript** : Initialize all event on the scene
+- **MicrophoneScript** : Initialize all events linked with the microphone
-- **Recognition** : Recognition functions
+- **RecognitionScript** : Recognition functions
 - **SwitchOnWebcamScript**/**SwitchOffWebcamScript** : Functions activating/deactivating the webcam feed.
+- **WebcamScript** : Initialize the event activating the webcam

 Now that the basic asset is configured on the scene, we will start by implementing the vocal interaction with the host using Lex.